OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 validation may be a time- and memory- consuming operation.
-An application can win a lot if every stored value is validated only once and avoid repeating validations on every read of the stored data, but it also may loose if the validation is actually redundant (e.g. if the data always comes from sources which produce valid content).
+An application can win a lot if every stored value is validated only once and avoid repeating validations on every read of the stored data, but it also may loose if the validation is actually redundant (e.g., if the data always comes from sources which produce valid content).

 The parameter "optional-dtd-configuration" lets an application to